devopsconsulting/vdt.deploy/README.rst

-avira.deploy
+vdt.deploy
 ============

-avira.deployment provides a command line tool for deploying VM's in Cloudstack with a puppet role.
+vdt.deployment provides a command line tool for deploying VM's in Cloudstack with a puppet role.
 The puppet role defines the installation and configuration of the server.
 For example a server with the role *lvs* will be installed and configured as an lvs load balancer.